ts33kr/granite/README.md

 and discover more pieces there, ones that haven't been documented yet.
 Use http://ts33kr.github.io/granite for browsing.

+  + Highly advanced code emission platform that is taking care of doing all the processing necessary to transfer the relevant code to the client site.
+The entire method hierarchies are transferred, so that you can always access all the possibly overriden methods in the base classes.
+On top of that, there is a special mechanism implemented that allows you to override type implementations that are used in the parent classes, without having to override any of the base classes coding (as long as types have similar interfaces).
+  And last, but not least - all of the code that is emited into the client site is being taken apart and re-translated, using either the comprssion & obfuscation or the code beautification toolkit, depending on the scope and config.

   + A unique extension to the object system, written using pure CoffeeScript that allows for completely transparent and dynamic multiple inheritance, modelled similar to the mixin concept.
 It